IBM/sdl2-gamecontroller/docs/API.md

 }
 ```

-Two aliases for this event are also emmited with the event name set to the button and another event with the name set to name + ":up" name.
+Two aliases for this event are also emitted with the event name set to the button and another event with the name set to name + ":up" name.
 See [controller-button-down](#controller-button-down)

 For example: